WiemKtari/Feature-Selection-With-PSO/README.md

 **Breast Cancer Classification with Feature Selection using Particle Swarm Optimization (PSO)**

 This project aims to improve classification performance and model efficiency by applying Particle Swarm Optimization (PSO) for feature selection on the Breast Cancer dataset.
-We compare the performance of different machine learning models (e.g., Random Forest, SVM) trained with all features versus selected features.
+We compare the performance of a machine learning model (e.g., Random Forest) trained with all features versus selected features.

 **The main objectives of the project are:**